mleku/signr/README.md

 A name is required when generating a new key.
 As contrasted with the interface of ssh, where naming new keys is optional, it is mandatory in `signr` because we want users to think of this as a keychain in the first class sense, and to be able to use it this way.

+You will also be asked if you want to encrypt the key.

+> This password is hashed repeatedly using the Argon 2 key derivation algorithm with the following parameters:
+>
+> salt is `signr` (this is a namespace parameter), 3 seconds derivation time, 1048576 bytes of memory (1 megabyte), 4 threads and generates a 32 byte value that is XORed with the private key bytes (which are 32 bytes long).
+>
+> Specification is provided here so the encrypted key bytes could be decrypted by another implementation that follows the same parameters for deriving the encryption key.

+>  TODO: encryption of key requires use of CLI to handle password input, though decryption can be done using `SIGNR_PASS` environment variable.

 The first key generated will also become the default key, which can be changed using the `set` command.

 After running gen, you will now have three files in a new subdirectory `~/.signr`: